by Michael Andersen, PlacesForBikes staff writer

 In one U.S. city after another, voters keep making their opinions clear.

-On election Tuesday, Denver became one of the latest cities to deliver overwhelming margins to a ballot measure that funded biking, transit, walking, pavement and traffic signal improvements citywide.
+On Tuesday, the people of Denver became the latest to deliver overwhelming margins to a ballot measure that funded biking, transit, walking, pavement and traffic signal improvements citywide.
 Denverites voted 73 percent to 27 percent to back Measure 2A, a $431-million property tax package for “transportation and mobility” that is dedicated mostly to maintaining pavement and to reducing auto dependence — not expanding roadways.

 “We’re going to support the next generation of commuters who don’t necessarily think owning a car is the only way to go,” Mayor Michael Hancock, the measure’s top champion, had said during his State of the City speech in July.

 Denver’s vote, among others Tuesday, is the latest in a string of victories for what used to be known as “alternative transportation.”

 This post-recession trend was arguably kicked off by Seattle, which in 2015 sent a $930-million property tax levy to voters that was designed, in part, to support an unexpectedly large number of biking and walking projects.
 Despite a “no” campaign funded by a millionaire landlord and loud opposition from the Seattle Times, 56 percent of voters backed it.

 The trend became even clearer in 2016: Los Angeles County ($120 billion from sales taxes, 71 percent approval); Austin, Texas ($720 million from property taxes, 60 percent approval) and Atlanta ($260 million from sales taxes, 67 percent approval).